 Academics at Reading University have found a fragment of a book published in the 1470s by the English printing pioneer William Caxton.
 Worth an estimated £100,000, the two pages - of a work called Sarum Ordinal - advise priests on feast days for English saints.
 "It is astonishing that it has been under our noses for so long," says a librarian.
 Ref.
 Source 8t

 Image from Wikimedia public domain.
 Caxton showing the first specimen of his printing to King Edward IV and Queen Elizabeth at the Almonry, Westminster (Painting by Daniel Maclise)

-, if you know something about "William Caxton" under History & Historic Profiles then you can be the first to Reply to William Caxton!
+, "William Caxton" is a Politics, Business, Civil & History Topic but its lacking your input!
+Be first to Reply to William Caxton!
 You will then have 1 Posts and 1 Core Posts! now or scroll down for [Fast Reply] box.

 I feel william caxton should be elaborated speedily to see conceive find out.